Frank Gehry: Early life

-Frank Owen Gehry was born Frank Owen Goldberg on February 28, 1929, at Toronto General Hospital in Toronto, Ontario, to parents Sadie Thelma (née Kaplanski/Caplan) and Irving Goldberg.
-His American father was born in New York City to Russian-Jewish parents, and his Polish-Jewish mother was an immigrant born in Łódź, Poland.
+Ephraim Owen Goldberg was born on February 28, 1929, at Toronto General Hospital in Toronto, Ontario, to parents Sadie Thelma (née Kaplanski/Caplan) and Irving Goldberg.
+His American father was born in New York City to Russian-Jewish parents, and his Polish-Jewish mother was an immigrant born in Łódź.
 A creative child, he was encouraged by his grandmother, Leah Caplan, with whom he built little cities out of scraps of wood.
 With these scraps from her husband's hardware store, she entertained him for hours, building imaginary houses and futuristic cities on the living room floor.

 Gehry's use of corrugated steel, chain-link fencing, unpainted plywood, and other utilitarian or "everyday" materials was partly inspired by spending Saturday mornings at his grandfather's hardware store.
 He spent time drawing with his father, and his mother introduced him to the world of art.
-"So the creative genes were there", Gehry says.
+"So the creative genes were there", Gehry said.
 "But my father thought I was a dreamer, I wasn't gonna amount to anything.
 It was my mother who thought I was just reticent to do things.
 She would push me."

 He was given the Hebrew name "Ephraim" by his grandfather, but used it only at his bar mitzvah.
 In 1954, Gehry changed his surname from Goldberg to Gehry, after his then-wife Anita expressed concern about antisemitism.

+Gehry and his family moved to the gold mining town of Timmins, Ontario, in 1937 but moved back to Toronto after facing antisemitism.